kalimatas/kalimatas.github.com/_posts/2017-09-15-cowsay-slack-command.markdown

 ---
 layout: post
-title: Building a Slack command with Go
+title: Building a Slack Command with Go
 description: A step by step tutorial on how to create a Slack command with Go and deploy it to Heroku.
 date: 2017-09-15 17:06
 ---